Budapest might just be one of the best cities in Europe – it’s got history, impressive architecture, thermal baths, and a youthful atmosphere.

 5. See the Shoes on the Danube bronze statues that serve as a memorial for 3,500 people who were killed by fascist Arrow Cross militiamen during World War II.

-6. Take a night cruise along the Danube and see the city’s most iconic sights illuminated and glowing.
+6. Take a night cruise along the Danube and see the city’s most iconic sights illuminated and glowing (with unlimited prosecco!).

-7. Walk across the Chain Bridge that connected Buda and Pest, and one of the most iconic locations in the city.
+7. Walk across the bridge that connects Buda and Pest.
+One of the most iconic locations in the city.

 8. Sample delicious sweets, treats and authentic Hungarian fare at the Central Market Hall.